osilander/genomics-tutorial/ngs-tools/index.rst

    Find out with ``whoami``.
 (What does the ``whoami`` command do?)

 ..
 Tip::
    #.
-Find out what ``echo`` means in the above command?
+What does ``echo`` mean in the above command?
    #.
 What does the ``>>`` do in the above command? (hint: google "redirect")
    #.
 What is inside of the "shell configuration files"?
    #.
-Why are the chell configuration files preceeded by a `.`?
+Why are the shell configuration files preceeded by a ``.``?
 What effect does this have? (hint: google "hidden file")

 So what is actually happening here?
 We are appending a line to a file (either ``.bashrc`` or ``.zshrc``).
-If we are starting a new command-line shell, either file gets executed first (depending on which shell you are using, either bash or zsh shells).
+If youare starting a new command-line shell, either file gets executed first (depending on which shell you are using, either bash or zsh shells).
 What this line does, is to put permanently the directory ``~/miniconda3/bin`` first on your ``PATH`` variable.

 The ``PATH`` variable contains directories in which our computer looks for installed programs, one directory after the other until the program you requested is found (or not, then it will complain).
 For example, you might have a ``PATH`` variable that says: first look in my home directory (``~/``), and then in the ``/usr/bin/`` directory, and then in my friend's directory (``friend_dir/sneaky_files_i_saved_there/``).
 However, those are *the only* places the computer will look.
-If we want the computer to look in more places, I have to add those locations to the ``PATH`` variable.
+If youwant the computer to look in more places, you have to add those locations to the ``PATH`` variable.

-Through the addition of the above line we make sure that the program ``conda`` can be found anytime we open a new shell.
+Through the addition of the above line youmake sure that the program ``conda`` can be found anytime you open a new shell.

 Now (finally), close the shell/terminal and open a **new** shell/terminal.
-Now, we should be able to use the |conda| command:
+Now, you should be able to use the |conda| command:

 .. code-block:: bash